Jamiski80/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task 2 - A script that changes the working directory to user home directory
+Task 3 - Display a current directory contents in a long format